shuohaopolyu/TL-RNN-StatePrediction-StructDyn/README.md

 The code is organized in the following way:

-- `data/`: Contains the data used in the paper.
+- `dataset/`: Contains the data used in the paper.
+- `excitations/`: Contains the excitation models for the finite element simulations.
+- `exps/`: Contains experiments for the state estimation.

+- `models/`: Contains the RNN models used in the paper.
+- `systems/`: Contains finite element models of the structures.